curry-packages/currypp/src/CPP/README_Contracts.txt

 ------------------------------------------------------------------------
 Examples:

-See programs in the directory Examples
+See programs in the directory `examples/Contracts`.

 ------------------------------------------------------------------------
 Known problems: